finos/htc-grid/docs/project/getting_started/happy-path.md

    ```bash
    Grafana URL  -> https://k8s-grafana-grafanai-XXXXXXXXXXXX-YYYYYYYYYYY.eu-west-2.elb.amazonaws.com
    ```
 2. Then take the ADDRESS part and point at that on a browser. **Note**:It will generate a warning as we are using self-signed certificates.
-Just accept the self-signed certificate and you will be redirected to a cognito sign in page.
+Just accept the self-signed certificate and you will be redirected to a Cognito sign in page.
 4. Please enter the username and password created in the previous section.
-5. Once you are sign up  with cognito you will be redirected to the Grafana sign in page.
+5. Once you are sign up  with Cognito you will be redirected to the Grafana sign in page.
 6. Please use the user `admin` and the password you selected at creation time to log in into Grafana.

-## Un-Installing and destroying HTC grid
+## Uninstalling-Installing and destroying HTC grid
 The destruction time is about 15 min.

 1. To remove the grid resources run the following command: